curioussoulscafe/curious-souls-cafe/README.md

 ## 💪 For Event Facilitators: Managing Live Discussion Questions

-The "Live Discussion" feature is designed for dynamic, event-specific use.
+The "Live Discussion" feature or button is designed for dynamic, event-specific use.
 Its visibility is controlled directly by the presence of a specific file in the repository, eliminating the need for code changes in `index.html`.

 This allows event facilitators to quickly activate and deactivate the live discussion feature as needed for their events.